2009 Romanian presidential election: Second round

 Although Băsescu claimed the results of the first round were "a significant vote for the right" because he and Crin Antonescu together received over 50% of the vote, the next day Antonescu refused to back Băsescu in the runoff, and shortly thereafter announced an alliance with Geoană.
-Subsequently, Băsescu reproached Antonescu to "have thrown himself in the arms of the Social-Democrat party, a party opposed to reforms", and added "This alliance will bring us back to 20 years ago when the PSD was controlling all state institutions".
+Subsequently, Băsescu reproached Antonescu to "have thrown himself in the arms of the Social Democratic party, a party opposed to reforms", and added "This alliance will bring us back to 20 years ago when the PSD was controlling all state institutions".
 Antonescu in turn called Băsescu "a demagogue and a populist", and vowed to support Geoană as "the lesser of two evils".
-Geoană also gained the support of Béla Markó with his UDMR and George Becali with his New Generation Party – Christian Democratic.
+Geoană also gained the support of Béla Markó with his UDMR/RMDSZ and George Becali with his New Generation Party – Christian Democratic.

-Sorin Oprescu decided not to support anyone and Corneliu Vadim Tudor with his PRM—at national level—called his voters to boycott the runoff round; however the PRM in Sibiu county decided to support Geoană.
+Sorin Oprescu decided not to support anyone and Corneliu Vadim Tudor with his PRM—at national level—called his voters to boycott the runoff round; however the PRM in Sibiu County decided to support Geoană.
 Geoană announced he would nominate Klaus Iohannis as prime minister if he won.

 Geoană promised to appoint Klaus Iohannis as Prime Minister of Romania if he was elected president.
 Iohannis was the candidate supported by a majority in the Parliament of Romania.
 Romania had a caretaker government since the government of Emil Boc fell on 13 October.
 The parliament rejected Traian Băsescu's nomination of Lucian Croitoru for new prime minister on 4 November.